tavisirbu2310/3tierarchtemplate/README.md

 # 3 tier architecture template
 This is a demo template for a 3 tier architecture.

+As part of setting up this infrastructure, I used CloudFormation templates.
+This is the Infrastructure as Code tool that I've used in the past and that I'm most comfortable with.

 All the files are currently deployed and running and can be accessed on the DNS of the web tier ALB [here](http://production-webalb-1634631816.eu-west-3.elb.amazonaws.com/)

 The resources are split as follows: